JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

     ```
     or `@benchmark` support interpolation of values.
 This interpolation needs to be handled by the logic of the macro and is not automatically handled by Julia language.

 Macros do not know about runtime values, they only know about syntax trees.
-When a macro receives an expression with a $x in it, it can't interpolate the value of x into the syntax tree because it reads the syntax tree before `x` ever has a value!
+When a macro receives an expression with a `$x` in it, it can't interpolate the value of x into the syntax tree because it reads the syntax tree before `x` ever has a value!

-Instead, when a macro is given an expression with $ in it, it assumes you're going to give your own meaning to $x.
-In the case of BenchmarkTools.jl they return code that has to wait until runtime to receive the value of x and then splice that value into an expression which is evaluated and benchmarked.
-Nowhere in the actual body of the macro do they have access to the value of x though.
+Instead, when a macro is given an expression with `$` in it, it assumes you're going to give your own meaning to `$x`.
+In the case of BenchmarkTools.jl they return code that has to wait until runtime to receive the value of `x` and then splice that value into an expression which is evaluated and benchmarked.
+Nowhere in the actual body of the macro do they have access to the value of `x` though.

 !!! info